-- (c) Grants shall be subject to the following terms: - (1) The applicant must demonstrate that the grant will not result in a profit that exceeds the commercially reasonable range for other developments of similar size and level of risk. - (2) AHSC Program grant funds will be disbursed as reimbursed progress payments only after the execution of the Standard Agreement in the amount not to exceed the AHSC Program award of funds. - (3) Costs incurred prior to award are not eligible for reimbursement. - (4) For Housing Related Infrastructure Capital Project grants: - (A) The total Housing Related Infrastructure Capital Project grant amount is \$35,000 per residential rental unit in the proposed Affordable Housing Development, or \$50,000 per rental Restricted Unit. - (B) Conditions precedent to the first disbursement of AHSC Program funds shall include receipt of all required Public Agency entitlements and all construction funding commitments for the Affordable Housing Development supported by the Housing Related Infrastructure Capital Project. - (C) Rental Affordable Housing Developments supported by the Housing-Related Infrastructure Capital Project shall be subject to a recorded covenant ensuring affordability for duration of at least 55 years, recorded on the fee interest of the real property on which the rental Affordable Housing Development is to be located. - (D) Homeownership Affordable Housing Developments supported by the Housing Related Infrastructure Capital Project shall be subject to a recorded covenant with a duration of at least 30 years that includes either a resale restriction or equity sharing upon resale, recorded on the fee interest of the real property on which the homeownership Affordable Housing Development is to be located. - (5) For homeownership Affordable Housing Developments, grants: - (A) AHSC Program grant funds will be disbursed as reimbursed progress payments only after the execution of the Standard Agreement in the amount not to exceed the AHSC Program award of funds. - (B) All Restricted Units must be made available for sale to qualified Firsttime homebuyers. - (C) The maximum grant amount per Restricted Unit is calculated pursuant to Section 7307 of the MHP Guidelines based on the number of Restricted
+- (c) Grants shall be subject to the following terms: - (1) The applicant must demonstrate that the grant will not result in a profit that exceeds the commercially reasonable range for other developments of similar size and level of risk. - (2) AHSC Program grant funds will be disbursed as reimbursed progress payments only after the execution of the Standard Agreement in the amount not to exceed the AHSC Program award of funds. - (3) Eligible costs incurred after the award date are eligible for reimbursement once the Standard Agreement is executed.
+Costs incurred prior to award are not eligible for reimbursement. - (4) For Housing Related Infrastructure Capital Project grants: - (A) The total Housing Related Infrastructure Capital Project grant amount is \$35,000 per residential unit in the proposed Affordable Housing Development, or \$50,000 per Restricted Unit. - (B) Conditions precedent to the first disbursement of AHSC Program funds shall include receipt of all required Public Agency entitlements and all construction funding commitments for the Affordable Housing Development supported by the Housing Related Infrastructure Capital Project. - (C) Rental Affordable Housing Developments supported by the Housing- Related Infrastructure Capital Project shall be subject to a recorded covenant ensuring affordability for duration of at least 55 years, recorded on the fee interest of the real property on which the rental Affordable Housing Development is to be located. - (D) Homeownership Affordable Housing Developments supported by the Housing Related Infrastructure Capital Project shall be subject to a recorded covenant with a duration of at least 30 years that includes either a resale restriction or equity sharing upon resale, recorded on the fee interest of the real property on which the homeownership Affordable Housing Development is to be located. - (5) For homeownership Affordable Housing Developments grants: - (A) AHSC Program grant funds will be disbursed as reimbursed progress payments only after the execution of the Standard Agreement in the amount not to exceed the AHSC Program award of funds. - (B) All Restricted Units must be made available for sale to qualified Firsttime homebuyers. - (C) The maximum grant amount per Restricted Unit is calculated pursuant to Section 7307 of the MHP Guidelines based on the number of Restricted Units in the Affordable Housing Development, affordability, unit sizes, and location in addition to the base amount of \$200,000 except that the maximum grant amount per Restricted Unit for a given homeownership AMI tier shall equal the maximum loan amount per Restricted Unit for a given rental AMI tier as follows: